 Alternative accommodation

-If you can no longer live in your home due to damage covered by your policy, your insurer will pay up to a specified amount for you and your family to stay somewhere else.
+This cover can help if you're no longer able to live in your home due to damage covered by your policy.
+If this happens, your insurer will pay up to a specified amount for you and your family to stay somewhere else.

 Amendment